typescript-eslint/typescript-eslint/packages/website/blog/2024-03-01-parser-options-project-service.md

 - 👶 Linting a "tiny" project (~dozen files)
 - 🧒 Linting a "small" project (~100 files)
 - 🧑 Linting a "medium" project (~1,000 files)
-- 🧓 Linting a "large" project (~5,000 files, with project references)
+- 🧓 Linting a "large" project (~5,000 files)

+For each of those project scales, we measured two variations:

+- "Solo" TypeScript: using a single TSConfig
+- Project references: multiple, composite TSConfigs

 We also measured across different linting scenarios: